 We may earn money or products from the companies mentioned in this post.
 Please click my disclosure policy to learn more.

-In this post, I will reveal how I get my young children to clean up after themselves without yelling and constant arguing!
-If you are looking for stress-free ways to get your kids to clean up their toys and their messes, you’ve come to the right place!
-Be sure you download the FREE age-appropriate chore checklist to stick on your fridge!
+In this post, I will reveal how I get my young children to clean up after themselves without yelling and constant arguing.
+If you are looking for stress-free ways to get kids to clean up their toys and their messes, you’ve come to the right place!

 In my last post, we talked about how to keep your house clean with kids.
 I explained that it is completely possible to have a clean home even with young children, and the easy steps you can take to make it that way.

 But what happens when you have kiddos who just don’t want to help?

 Let me tell you a little story.
 This is a tale of two very, very different children.

 Lauren has two kids: Alyson (5) and Chandler (2).
 Her baby boy loves to help his mommy.
 Anytime she needs anything, he’s right there to assist.
 Sometimes, he does things before it’s even expected of him.
 His little angel face lights up whenever mommy says it’s chore time.
 He’s a dream come true.